-Alterra’s IKON Pass is $899, there’s also a kids pass for $199 with parents purchase.
-For a lower price point, there’s a slightly more restricted IKON Base pass at $599 (basically 5 days at the restricted resorts versus 7, with black out dates and a few caveats).
+The Ikon Pass is on sale now, see details at www.ikonpass.com.
+Alterra’s IKON Pass is $1149, returning pass holders get $200 off.
+There’s also an IKON Kids pass with $200 savings when added to the parents purchase.
+For a lower price point, there’s a slightly more restricted IKON Base pass at $879 (with black out dates and a few caveats).

-Copyright 2018, by Heather Burke of FamilySkiTrips.com
+Copyright 2021, by Heather & Greg Burke of FamilySkiTrips.com